mparkergetz/Fly_Field_Traps/Software/StartUp_Protocol.md

     ` ./start_exp.sh `

+        * You will see something like this: "nohup: nohup: ignoring input and appending output to 'nohup.out'appending output to 'nohup.out'"
+        When this appears wait 15 seconds to make sure that both files are in the background and then Ctrl-C out.

+* exit out of the pi device

-* You can go to the following directory on the pi to determine whether or not the pi is recieving the GPS information
+* You can ssh back into the pi and go to the following directory on the pi to determine whether or not the pi is recieving the GPS information

     `cd Field_Trap/GPS_data/YYYY-MMM-DD`

-* You can go to the following directory on the pi to determine whether the pi is saving images
+* When the experiment starts you can go to the following directory on the pi to determine whether the pi is saving images

     `cd Field_Trap/Image_Acquisition/images/timelapse/YYYY-MMM-DD`